Hiring process: Civil Service jobs

 Non-residents of the state of Illinois may apply and, if qualified, must pass the State Universities Civil Service exam required for the classification/position to which he/she applied.
 Per the State Universities Civil Service System, placement on a Civil Service Employment Register for out-of-state applicants is based on exam score and the classification/position to which he/she applied.

-All Civil Service employees are required to complete a probationary period of either six or twelve month's duration, depending on the job title.
+All Civil Service employees are required to complete a probationary period of either 6 or 12 months, depending on the job title.

 If you are a current annuitant from an employer that was covered by the Department of Central Management Services (CMS) benefits, it is your responsibility to contact representatives at your retirement system and CMS to determine whether or not your annuity or insurance benefits will be impacted if rehired within the same system.

 All Civil Service vacancies require the completion of a pre-employment exam to determine an applicant's eligibility to interview, which is based upon their exam score.

 Because of the need to fill vacancies as quickly as possible, there are not many opportunities for rescheduling examinations; however, applicants are welcome to call to inquire if they absolutely cannot make a scheduled exam time.